Koromix/rygel/web/rekkord.org/pages/download.md

 ## Debian / Ubuntu

 > [!IMPORTANT]
-> Rekkord currently is beta quality software, we recommend use for **redundant backups**.
+> Rekkord currently is currently in active development, we recommend use for **redundant backups**.

 A signed Debian repository is provided, and should work with Debian 12 and Debian derivatives (such as Ubuntu).